John H, CA

 Lead is not good for you, or wildlife

 Lead is very neurotoxic to humans and essentially all wildlife, from honeybees to the critically endangered California Condor, which is why lead has been removed from paint, plumbing and gasoline.
 Lead toxicity is still a significant problem in cities with old lead water pipes, as the cost of replacing the pipes with copper or PVC is high.
 Lead contamination was also recently found in over-the-counter protein supplements.
+Studies on lead contamination in ground venison (hunted with lead ammunition) show that the percentage of contaminated packages varies widely, generally ranging from 15% to over 50%, with some studies finding metal fragments in up to 80% of samples.

 There is no safe level of lead exposure.
 Lead poisoning can be devastating in children, especially those younger than 6 years old, as it can lead to permanent neurologic damage if it is not diagnosed and treated promptly.
 A recent study found that childhood exposure to leaded gasoline via car exhaust over the past 75 years is linked to 151 million excess cases of psychiatric disorders in the United States.
 A previous study showed that higher exposure to lead in childhood is associated with altered brain structure in midlife.